Great salespeople know that in order to persuade potential customers to buy, you must understand how buyers think.

 If you guessed the second one, you’re right.

-This is The Epiphany Bridge, where a customer has an emotional reaction to what you’re telling them.
+In the psychology of buying, this is called The Epiphany Bridge, where a customer has an emotional reaction to what you’re telling them.
 It leads them to move forward, and after crossing that bridge, they’ll then use logic to justify their purchase.

 So how do you craft a good Epiphany Bridge story?
 You follow The Hero’s two Journeys outline.